 (ThyBlackMan.com) We are constantly discussing the plight of single mothers, women who are left to raise children without fathers in the household.
 We have heard stories of dad’s taking off and leaving, never seeing their offspring again or hardly keeping in touch.
 However, we rarely hear about the mother that has dropped her child on the dad’s doorstep and never returning.

 The conversation of single motherhood is a hot topic.
 However, many are not discussing the rising number of fathers that are raising their children alone.
 Some are doing so by choice, while others were thrust into the position of single fatherhood, due to circumstances beyond their control.
-Nevertheless, they are doing it.
+Nevertheless,

 These men are cooking, cleaning, braiding hair, helping with homework and transporting kids to extra-curricular activities.
 They are keeping their household in order, working every day and caring for their children.
 You might call them Mister Mom, Super Dad, Mom-Dad or simply dad, but they are holding it down.